-In spite that the conjecture is now completely resolved in its autonomous classical version, many authors have dedicated to showing vector fields that satisfy both the hypothesis and its conclusion (see \cite{CG}, \cite{CGM}, \cite{GC}).
+In spite that the conjecture is now completely resolved on its autonomous classical version, many authors have dedicated to determine vector fields satisfying both the hypothesis and its conclusion (see \cite{CG}, \cite{CGM}, \cite{GC}).
 Remarkable examples of such setting is the case of triangular and gradient vector fields.
 Indeed, in a triangular context, L. Markus and H. Yamabe proved that the conjecture is true \cite[Th.4]{MY} while P. Hartman \cite[p.
-539 Corollary 11.2]{Hartman} (see also \cite{Manosas}) showed that for the conjecture is also true gradient vector fields.
+539 Corollary 11.2]{Hartman} (see also \cite{Manosas}) showed that the conjecture is also true for gradient vector fields.